How to Protect Utilities from Cybercrime

 Like many public entities, water, and wastewater treatment systems are increasingly vulnerable to cyberscrime threats.
 Some public works professionals have learned the hard way about the need for planning and protective measures to keep their systems safe and secure.

-In addition to providing a full slate of engineering services, Morrison-Maierle has a technology subsidiary, Morrison-Maierle Systems that has recently hired Josh Botz, a cybersecurity expert to help assist our clients who own and operate water and wastewater systems with risk assessments to help alleviate potential problems.
+In addition to providing a full slate of engineering services, Morrison-Maierle has a technology subsidiary, Morrison-Maierle Systems that has experts to help assist our clients who own and operate water and wastewater systems with risk assessments to help alleviate potential problems.

-We recently sat down with Josh to talk about cybersecurity and different measures you can take to help protect your water or wastewater treatment plant.
+We recently sat down with our team at Morrison-Maierle Systems to talk about cybersecurity and different measures you can take to help protect your water or wastewater treatment plant.

-MM: What are some best practices that utility system operators should be aware of regarding cybersecurity?
+MM: What are some best practices that utility system operators should know regarding cybersecurity?

 MM: If a utility manager needs a risk assessment of their system, how long and involved is this process and what can they expect?

-Josh: I hate to say this, but it really does depend on the specific organization.
-You can expect an engagement to last at least a week or more and it will require you to have information and resources prepared for the assessor.
+Morrison-Maierle Systems: It really depends on the specific organization.
+You can expect an engagement to last at least a week or more, and it will require you to have information and resources prepared for the assessor.
 They will want to learn everything they can about your risk profile in a short amount of time, so be prepared to field a lot of questions.
 Ask for a preparation checklist well in advance to keep things running smoothly and reduce the impact on your staff during the assessment.

 Here are the biggest factors that affect the intensity (i.e. cost) of a risk assessment: